google/codeworld/SummerOfHaskell.md

 Idea: Providing for customized CodeWorld libraries.
 -|
 CodeWorld is a great stand-alone environment, but in some cases, teachers may want to integrate it into other curricula.
 A physics class might want to use a graphical version of [BeamStack](https://hackage.haskell.org/package/learn-physics-0.6.0.2/docs/Physics-Learn-BeamStack.html), or let students experiment with a port of [hamilton](https://hackage.haskell.org/package/hamilton).
 A biology class might start with a library for population simulations.
-A student could propose a system for allowing teachers or designers to create customized CodeWorld configurations with a different set of base libraries.
-Supporting project-based education integrated into other classes would be very useful.
+A good proposal here would be to build a framework for teachers or designers to create customized CodeWorld configurations, with different sets of base libraries, language features, etc.

 Idea: Finishing the CodeWorld Blocks UI
 -|
 There are a large number of outstanding bugs and feature requests in CodeWorld Blocks.
 A student could propose reviving this project with a new approach, or just a solid summer of big fixes, design changes, and new features.
 However, note that this would be a high risk project, which may not yield benefits unless it's done extremely well.
 A catalog of outstanding work is at https://github.com/google/codeworld/projects/2

+Your proposal doesn't necessarily have to be chosen from this list!
+However, it helps if you are proposing something consistent with the community's needs and goals.